krasun/SublimeInternetSearch/README.md

 }
 ```

-## How It Works
+## Using It

-I'm so lazy to describe how it works, so just see:
+I'm so lazy to describe how it works, so just see an example:

 ![Screenshot](https://github.com/krasun/SublimeInternetSearch/blob/master/screenshot.png?raw=true "Screenshot")